ethereum/ethereum-org/views/content/greeter.md

     greeterCompiled.greeter.info.abiDefinition;

 **Tip:** If you compiled the code using [Remix](https://remix.ethereum.org), the last line of code above won't work for you!
-Instead, you need to copy the `ABI` directly from Remix, similar to how you copied the compiled **WEB3DEPLOY** code.
+Instead, you need to copy the `ABI` directly from Remix, similar to how you copied the **WEB3DEPLOY** compiled code.
 On the right pane, click on the **Details** button and scroll down to the **ABI** textbox.
 Click on the copy button to copy the entire ABI, then paste it in a temporary text document.

 Then you can instantiate a JavaScript object which can be used to call the contract on any machine connected to the network.
-Replace 'ABI' (an array) and 'Address' (a string) to create a contract object in JavaScript:
+In the following line, replace `ABI` (an array) and `Address` (a string) to create a contract object in JavaScript:

     var greeter = eth.contract(ABI).at(Address);